gis-ops/tutorials/postgres/postgis_mapmatching_plpython.md

 ## Preprocessing the data

 For this tutorial, we will be using a GPS track that I recorded while riding my bike in the beautiful city of Gijón in the Spanish autonomous region of Asturias.
-You can find the `.gpx` file [here](https://raw.githubusercontent.com/gis-ops/tutorials/master/postgres/data/gijon_route.gpx).
+You can find the `.gpx` file [here](https://raw.githubusercontent.com/gis-ops/tutorials/master/postgres/data/gijon_route.gpx) and the activity on Strava [here](https://www.strava.com/activities/4223525865).

 We can load the gpx file contents into PostGIS by using `ogr2ogr`, and make use of OGR's SQL dialect to only load the track points: